TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 Your spreadsheet should now contain everything you need to create a new study.

-## 2. 📜 Overview of the Spreadsheet
+## 2. 📜 Enter your study settings into the Spreadsheet
-The configuration spreadsheet may look intimidating at first glance, and so this section will try to break down what all the different sheets mean.
+The configuration spreadsheet may look intimidating at first glance, and so this section will try to break down the configuration spreadsheet sheet-by-sheet.
+The sheets are roughly ordered in the same order as you may want to fill in the data for your study, however you are free to jump back and forth as you configure your study.

 ### 📄 About Sheet